aws-greengrass/aws-greengrass-snap/README.md

                 iotCredEndpoint: "device-credentials-prefix.credentials.iot.us-west-2.amazonaws.com"
     ```

 At the end of the process, you should have the config.yaml and a folder containing device certs.
-See [example folder here](examples/gg-config/local-files/shared-files)
+See [example folder here](examples/aws-greengrass-config/local-files/shared-files)

 ## How is Greengrass config used in Greengrass snap

-Greengrass config file `config.yaml` from the above section gets used as an initial configuration in this Greengrass snap.
+The Greengrass config file `config.yaml` described above, is used to initialize the configuration of the Greengrass snap.
 See [reference](https://github.com/aws-greengrass/aws-greengrass-snap/blob/main/local-scripts/exec-loader.sh#L17-L18).
-This initial configuration is the file path to Greengrass `config.yaml` file from previous section.
-And it can be set via `snap configuration` options (`greengrass-config`) offered by the Greengrass snap.
+The snap supports a snap configuration option `greengrass-config`, which is used to provide the path of the configuration file to the snap.
 There are many ways to provide the Greengrass `config.yaml` file to Greengrass snap.
 Two such options are captured below.
 Choose either option to set the `greengrass-config` snap configuration option.

-**Note**: On ubuntu core systems where everything needs to be a snap, you can only use the second option - building the `gg-config` snap to support Greengrass snap.
+**Note**: On Ubuntu Core systems, which may not have a user account enabled, the second option (i.e. using a `content` interface) may be the only viable choice.

-### 1. Set `greengrass-config` snap configuration option with file path under $HOME dir
+### 1. Set path to configuration file in user's $HOME dir
-If you have access to the user's $HOME dir, you can use this method to save `config.yaml` file under $HOME dir and specify the file path directly while setting `greengrass-config` snap configuration option.
+You can use this method to save `config.yaml` file under $HOME dir and specify the file path directly by setting the `greengrass-config` snap configuration option.

 * From the previous section, copy over `config.yaml` to the user's $HOME directory.
-* Note `device.pem.crt` , `private.pem.key` and `AmazonRootCA1.pem` must also be saved under the $HOME dir.
+* Note `device.pem.crt` , `private.pem.key` and `AmazonRootCA1.pem` must also be saved to the $HOME dir.
 * Edit the `rootpath` in the config file to point to the root path inside the snap.
 In this case it would be `"/var/snap/aws-iot-greengrass-v2/current/greengrass/v2"` .
 You should've already made this change in the previous section.
 * Replace `certificateFilePath`, `privateKeyPath` and `rootCaPath` with their respective paths under `$HOME` dir.
 * your config should look like so